cscart/docs/en/user_guide/users/vendors/vendor_statuses.rst

   When the administrator :doc:`creates a vendor <create_vendor_account>`, the status of that vendor is set to **Active**.

-* **Pending**—vendor's administrators can work in the Administration panel of the store, but the vendor's products don't appear on the storefront.
+* **Pending**—vendor's administrators can work in the administration panel of the store, but the vendor's products don't appear on the storefront.

   .. note::